About Twin Cities Habitat for Humanity Restore

 Shop.
 Donate.
 Volunteer.

 The ReStore is a home improvement outlet open to the public.
 Shop for quality donated home furnishings, furniture, and building supplies at a fraction of the original cost.

 All revenue supports Twin Cities Habitat for Humanity’s work building, rehabbing, and repairing homes for local families.
 With two locations—Minneapolis and New Brighton—the ReStore is the Twin Cities' go-to outlet for home improvement materials.

-This year, proceeds from the ReStore will sponsor the construction of four homes for low-income Twin Cities families.
+Your purchase has purpose!
+This year, proceeds from the ReStore will sponsor the construction of FIVE homes for Twin Cities families.

 “It’s a wanted house.
 Everybody that comes here feels loved and wanted and appreciated.
 My grandkids will have their friends over here.
 It’s like an open house—open arms.”

 “My biggest dream in purchasing a home was to be able to bring my mother home.
 You know moms—they sacrifice.
 They do so much for their children.
 I want my mom to be comfortable, and I want to nurture and care for her the way she did for me.”

 Families are the foundations of what makes us thrive.
 There is no better testament to the importance of our work than the stories of the families whose lives have been changed by owning an affordable home.
 We invite you to meet a couple of our partner families.

 Deborah has fond memories of her childhood.
 Her mom was a natural host, and her home was always filled with people.
 Friends, family, neighbors—anyone and everyone was welcome at Deborah’s mom’s place.
 Now, Deborah’s Habitat home is the place to be.

 “It’s a wanted house.
 Everybody that comes here feels loved and wanted and appreciated," she says.
 “I’m just like my mom.
 That’s just how I am.
 My grandkids will have their friends over here.
 It’s like an open house—open arms.”